Funfetti Cookies

 1. Preheat oven to 350 degrees.
 Line two baking sheets with parchment paper.
 In a large bowl, whisk together cake mix and baking powder.

-An empty baking sheet next to a bowl of cake mix.
+A parchment paper lined baking sheet next to a bowl of dry ingredients.

 1. Add butter, eggs, and vanilla.
 Using an electric hand mixer, beat until well combined.
 Fold in sprinkles.